Abdulwahab Alamrani: Career

 During his career, Alamrani received invitations from Arab and international scientific bodies, organizations and institutions to participate and attend seminars and political, cultural, intellectual and social activities, in Brussels and the European Union, on the one hand, and on bilateral relations between the European Union and Yemen or the European Union relations, on the other, including a conference on religions (Christian, Islamic, Muslim) in Brussels when he was in office in the Yemeni Mission in Belgium and the European Union.
 He also attended similar events in Washington, D.C. and other capitals.
+He also participated in cultural events and seminars inside Yemen.

-He also participated in cultural events and seminars inside and outside Yemen.
 During office at the Embassy to Washington in the nineties, he was awarded membership of the Academy of Political Science after publishing a study in an American magazine specializing in political development.
 He visited about thirty-five countries, whether officially or privately and mentioned them in his literary book "Yemeni vision in travel literature", observations and impressions from East and West.
 His name appeared in the International Encyclopedia as a diplomatic figure, who was given the opportunity to travel and see round the world.
 He wrote his memoirs in articles specialized in travel literature and collected them in his book, which became part of the international encyclopedia (Yokopedia).
-His name was included within the (Yemeni Encyclopedia for Media and Authors of Yemen), which is a comprehensive knowledge encyclopedia of twenty volumes on the past and present most prominent Yemeni figures, devoting a full-page to his biography as a diplomat and author.
+His name was included within the Yemeni Encyclopedia for Media and Authors of Yemen, which is a comprehensive knowledge encyclopedia of twenty volumes on the past and present most prominent Yemeni figures, devoting a full-page to his biography as a diplomat and author.